cekpowell/runway-redeclaration/README.md

 ## Usage

-- Please refer to the demonstration video `Increment 3/Demonstration.mp4` or the user guide `Increment 3/User Guide.pdf` for a detailed description on how to use the system and all of its features.
+- Please refer to the demonstration video posted on YoutTube [here](https://www.youtube.com/watch?v=gBGcshrvSaw), or the user guide `Increment 3/User Guide.pdf` for a detailed description on how to use the system and all of its features.

 <p align="center"><img src="images/revision.png" alt="revision" width="600"/></p>